-Use a dedicated power source for this system.
+Use a dedicated power source for this product.

-\odot Do not operate the disconnect switch with wet hands.
+\bigcirc Do not operate the disconnect switch with wet hands.

-Periodically verify the hanging bolts and other hardware
+Periodically verify that the hardware securing the unit has not deteriorated.

-securing the unit have not deteriorated.If the unit falls from its installed location, it can cause physical injury or death.
+If the unit falls from its installed location, it can cause property damage, product failure, physical injury or death.